 Ongoing and effective training will demonstrate your commitment to developing compliance knowledge and skills across your organisation in the event of any compliance issues.

 3. Mind the gaps!

-Human error isn’t an excuse for non-compliance.
-Be clear on roles and responsibilities in your organisation, and formalise them.
-This will ensure there are no gaps in duties and tasks to be carried out, and should address scenarios such as planned and unplanned absence cover.
+Likewise, human error isn’t an excuse for non-compliance.
+Be clear on roles and responsibilities in your organisation, particularly in relation to key personnel, and formalise these details.
+This will ensure there are no gaps in duties and the tasks to be carried out, and should address scenarios such as planned and unplanned absence cover.

 4. Use mock audits